 This new, customer focused, approach delivered a straightforward subscription model fit for the current media landscape.
 Removing barriers to people using the music would give producers and editors the creative freedom to use as much music as they want and the extra usage would lead to better broadcast ‘public performance’ royalties for us and our composers.

 This new approach and model would take time to get off the ground and the first challenge was getting the composers on board to create the music.
 The plan was to create the best quality production music library ever recorded and this meant getting the top writers, producers and players involved.
 There was a desire for this to be a creative company, owned by creative people so a dream list of composers was drawn up and they were invited to join us as shareholders.

 The first to embrace the idea were jazz legends Sir John Dankworth and Dame Cleo Laine, rapidly joined by other composer luminaries including Dame Evelyn Glennie, Tim Garland, Terry Devine-King, Chris Blackwell and Paul Mottram.
 Every single composer on the initial hit list joined in and their commitment and enthusiasm encouraged the all-important financiers to invest.
 The idea became a reality in July 2001 & Audio Network was born.

-Although the company is in some ways unrecognizable 10 years on, we are also exactly the same and the core of what we believe in hasn't changed:
+Although the company is in some ways unrecognizable, we are also exactly the same and the core of what we believe in hasn't changed: